 Wyndham Collection – If you’re set on an acrylic freestanding tub, the Wyndham Collection offers a huge variety of shapes and sizes.
 Comfortable and pretty.

 Woodbridge – These acrylic tubs with reinforced fiberglass consistently earn rave reviews for being beautiful, durable and easy to clean.

-Can You Add a Shower to a Freestanding Tub?
+How to Add a Shower to a Freestanding Tub

 Most freestanding faucets come with a handheld shower hose or shower wand.
 But let’s say this isn’t quite the same as a regular shower for you.
 You long for hot water pounding the top of your head, and you’re not prepared to hold your arm up there for minutes at a stretch.
 What to do?